-Performance measure Value Creation Financial priorities Sustainability is our business approach.
+Performance measure Value Creation Financial priorities Value for shareholders - Sustainability is our business approach.
 Our financial health is key to our overall sustainability and ability to continue to create value for patients, our employees, and society more widely, now and into the future.
-Among others, there is a strong focus on delivering on the following financial targets: Revenue Profitablity-related priorities Net Sales across our product portfolio Cashflow generation Extra- financial priorities Value for patients - building a pipeline of differentiated solutions and improving patient access to these solutions Value for our people - fostering a working environment where our people can thrive by being happy, healthy and safe Value for the planet - transitioning UCB towards a low carbon and green economy Other - priorities that span several of the above such as societal value or other company strategic goals and personal development goals.
+Among others, there is a strong focus on delivering on the following financial targets: Revenue Net Sales across our product portfolio Cashflow generation Profitability-related priorities are considered mainly in the Corporate Performance Multiplier which is applied to the total bonus outcome as shown above.
+Extra- financial priorities Value for patients - building a pipeline of differentiated solutions and improving patient access to these solutions Value for our people - fostering a working environment where our people can thrive by being happy, healthy and safe

 Other Executive Committee members' goals are derived from the same goals and according to their specific area of impact.
-UCB is currently embedding its sustainability goals within the objectives of the entire Executive Committee.
-As we gain experience with these goals and KPIs, our aim is to integrate these into our corporate objectives to illustrate our collective commitment.
+Sustainability goals are also integrated within the objectives of the entire Executive Committee.